 *ALL OPINIONS EXPRESSED ARE STACY’S & DO NOT REFLECT VIEWS OR IMPLY ENDORSEMENT OF EMPLOYERS AND OTHER ORGANIZATIONS.

 People often ask me for advice on how to increase their CX skills.
 They want to understand more about the customer experience field and proven methodologies to differentiate their brands.
-While I mentor them based on my 20 years of CX experiences, I also share additional ways to learn.
-Below are some of my favorites sources.
-Whether you are new to the CX field or a long-time practitioner, I’m confident that you will find value in reading my article.
+While I mentor them, I also share additional ways to learn.
+I’m confident you’ll find value from my list too.
+(Sorry for any I left out as there are so many inspirational people in the CX field.
+I’ll add you to my 2020 list.)
 Continue Reading →

 What is company culture?
 Why is it important?
 Who owns culture, and how does customer experience play a role?
 You can hear valuable answers to these questions in an upcoming panel discussion hosted by CXPA.
 I had the privilege of listening to the recording before it launches on October 1st, otherwise known as CX Day.
 Impressive speakers including Continue Reading →

 Have you heard about Customer Experience / CX Day?
 It is a real day.
 I did not make it up.
-As you can see below, there was a lot of activity in 2018.
-In 2019, CX Day will be celebrated on October 1.
-I am writing this article because I am passionate about people celebrating everywhere this year.
-As my friend Stan Phelps explains in Forbes, “happy loyal customers do not happen without happy engaged employees.”
+I am passionate about people celebrating everywhere because as my friend Stan Phelps explains in Forbes, “happy loyal customers do not happen without happy engaged employees.”
 Consequently, I have been leading CX Day festivities over the years and highly recommend you do too.
 Continue Reading →

 Not too long ago, consumers had to drive to a retail store to purchase what they wanted.
 Customer experience (CX) had a different meaning.
 The launch of digital apps and websites significantly changed our lives offering more convenience, time savings, expanded product choices, and easier access to offers and promotions.
 Though there are a lot of advantages to digital shopping, it’s harder for companies to differentiate their brands.
 Easy ordering and on-time delivery are customary.
 Free shipping and simple return processes are the norms.
 When it does not go as expected, then customers get irate, and satisfaction scores decline.
 So then….